bolt/docs/source/installation.md

 php composer.phar install
 ```

-This will get the Bolt files, the theme in submodule, the Silex framework, and all
+This will get the Bolt files and all required components.
+Most likely all files
-required components.
-Most likely all files and directories will have the correct
+and directories will have the correct file permissions, but if they don't, (re)set them
-filerights, but if they don't, (re)set them using the following command in the `bolt/`
+using the following command in the `bolt/` directory:
-directory:

 ```bash
 chmod -R 777 files/ app/database/ app/cache/ app/config/ theme/ extensions/
 ```

-It depends on the exact server configuration if you will need to use `777` or if another
+It depends on the exact server configuration if you will need to use `777` or if an other
 setting is better.
 If you wish to know for sure, ask your hosting provider.

 Setting up Bolt
 ---------------

 By default, Bolt is configured to use an SQLite database.
+You can
-If you want to change this to
+[configure the database](#configuring-database), if you want to change this to
-MySQL or PostgreSQL, see the section [below](#configuring-the-database).
-If not, just
+MySQL or PostgreSQL.
-leave it as it is for the quickest possible installation.

 Open your Bolt site in your browser, and you should be greeted by the screen to set up the
 first user.
 If not, see below.
 If you do see the 'Create the first user'-screen, do
-accordingly, and log in to the Bolt Backend.
+accordingly, and log in to the Bolt backend.
 You should now see the (empty) Dashboard
 screen.

 If you want to get a quick way to see how your site looks with some content you can add
 some generated pages using the built-in <a href="http://loripsum.net">Loripsum</a> tool.
-After you've done this, your site will have some content to start with, and you're good to
-go!
+This is a simple method to test-drive your theme quickly.

 If you're getting unspecified "Internal Server Errors", the most likely cause is a missing
 or malfunctioning `.htaccess` file.
-See [here](#apache-tweaking-the-htaccess-file) for
+See the section
-tips.
-If you still encounter errors, check your vhost configuration and be sure that the
-AllowOverride option is enabled.
+[Tweaking the .htaccess file](#apache-tweaking-htaccess-file) for tips.
+If you still encounter
+errors, check your vhost configuration and be sure that the AllowOverride option is enabled.

 <p class="tip"><strong>Tip:</strong> The Bolt backend is located at
-<code>/bolt</code>, relative from the 'home' location of your website. </p>
+<code>/bolt</code>, relative from the 'home' location of your website.</p>

 Configuring the Database